MongoDB, Inc.

 Overview

-We generate revenue primarily from sales of subscriptions, which accounted for 97% of our total revenue for the year ended January 31, 2026 and 97% for the years ended January 31, 2025 and 2024.
+We generate revenue primarily from sales of subscriptions, which accounted for 97% of our total revenue during the three months ended April 30, 2026 and 2025.

-Atlas is our hosted multi-cloud database-as-a-service (“DBaaS”) offering, which we run and manage in the cloud, and includes comprehensive infrastructure and management, as well as a host of additional features, such as Atlas Search, Vector Search, time series, data lifecycle, application-driven analytics, and stream processing.
-During the year ended January 31, 2026, Atlas revenue represented 73% of our total revenue, as compared to 70% in the prior year, reflecting the continued growth of Atlas since its introduction in June 2016.
+Atlas is our hosted multi-cloud database-as-a-service (“DBaaS”) offering, which we run and manage in the cloud, and includes comprehensive infrastructure and management, as well as a host of additional features, such as Atlas Search, Vector Search, time series, data lifecycle, application-driven analytics and stream processing.
+During the three months ended April 30, 2026, Atlas revenue represented 75%, as compared to 72% of our total revenue during the three months ended April 30, 2025, respectively, reflecting the continued growth of Atlas since its introduction in June 2016.
 We have experienced strong growth in self-serve customers of Atlas, which are charged monthly in arrears based on their usage.
 We have also seen growth in Atlas customers sold by our sales force, which typically sign annual contracts and pay in advance or are invoiced monthly in arrears based on usage.
 Customers sold by our sales force may also sign contracts that remain in effect until terminated and are invoiced monthly in arrears based on usage.
 We expect to continue to see a higher portion of our Atlas contracts to be billed monthly in arrears based on usage without requiring upfront commitments.

 MongoDB Enterprise Advanced is our proprietary commercial database server offering for enterprise customers that can run in the cloud, on-premises or in a hybrid environment.
-MongoDB Enterprise Advanced revenue represented 21%, 24% and 26% of our subscription revenue for the years ended January 31, 2026, 2025 and 2024, respectively.
+MongoDB Enterprise Advanced revenue represented 21% and 22% of our subscription revenue during the three months ended April 30, 2026 and 2025, respectively.
 We sell subscriptions directly through our field and inside sales teams, as well as indirectly through channel partners.
 The majority of our subscription contracts are one year in duration and are invoiced upfront.
 When we enter into multi-year subscriptions, the customer is typically invoiced on an annual basis or pays upfront.

 We also generate revenue from services, which consist primarily of fees associated with consulting and training services.
-Revenue from services accounted for 3% of our total revenue for the year ended January 31, 2026 and 3% for the year ended January 31, 2025 and 2024.
+Revenue from services accounted for 3% of our total revenue for the three months ended April 30, 2026 and 2025.
 We expect to continue to invest in our services organization as we believe it plays an important role in accelerating our customers’ realization of the benefits of our platform, which helps drive customer retention and expansion.

 Macroeconomic and Other Factors